 Commonly seen effects in a marijuana impaired driver include:

 This ambiguity is partially due to the fact that THC can be detected for days or weeks after being used.
-What this means is that a driver may test positive for marijuana after an accident, even though the drug was not a factor for causing the accident because it was consumed long before the car accident happened.
+This means that a driver may test positive for marijuana immediately after an accident, even though the drug was not a factor in causing the accident because it was consumed long before the car accident actually happened.

 Cases involving prescription drugs are especially complicated, and there are several factors which must be assessed and/or proven anytime these types of drugs are involved in a car crash:

 - Warning labels and disclaimers on prescription drug bottles.

 - Whether the person was following or defying doctor’s orders to refrain from driving while taking these drugs.